lymlin/ltmblog/content/home/experience.md

 ###### Tasks:

-  2015 – 2016 **Risk assessment of lumbar disc herniation and exercise rehabilitation**. *The leader in the team*. \t Acted in: Played a role in protocol design, task assignment, data process and analysis.
+  2015 – 2016 **Risk assessment of lumbar disc herniation and exercise rehabilitation**. \t Trained in cooperation, protocol design, task assignment, data process and analysis.

-  2015 Summer **Spinal health status survey for college students and healthy spine propaganda**.*The leader in the team*. \t Acted in: Cooperated in task assignment, questionnaire design and data analysis.
+  2015 Summer **Spinal health status survey for college students and healthy spine propaganda**. \t Trained in cooperation, task assignment, questionnaire design and data analysis.

-  2014 – 2015 **Experimental study for the inhibitory effect of Salubrinal on osteoclast cell lines**. \t Acted in: Research assistant, performed a simple drug-control experiment shown increased activation of osteoclast in osteoporosis ovariectomy mice.
+  2014 – 2015 **Experimental study for the inhibitory effect of Salubrinal on osteoclast cell lines**. \t Accomplished a simple drug-control experiment which showed an increased activation of osteoclast under a drug in osteoporosis ovariectomy mice.

 ---
 **Skills**

-* Developed writing skills to apply for funds and to compose research reports
-* Practiced basic histological techniques, like paraffin slicing and staining
+* Practiced basic histological techniques
-* Evolved cooperation and presenting skills in a group

   """

 +++